vermavivek951/daily-register-app/README.md

-# Jewellery Shop Manager
+# Daily Register

-A comprehensive management system for jewellery shops, designed to be user-friendly and easy to maintain.
+A comprehensive management system for jewellery shops, designed to be user-friendly and efficient for daily operations.

+## Features

+- Daily transaction management for jewellery items
+- Track gold and silver items with detailed specifications
+- Record old item returns and exchanges
+- Generate daily summaries and reports
+- Export data to Excel format
+- Automatic backup system
+- User-friendly interface
+- Support for multiple payment modes

-## Installation Instructions
+## Installation

-### For New Users (Your Parents)
+### For End Users

-1. Double-click the "Jewellery Shop Manager Installer.exe" file
+1. Download the latest installer from the releases
-2. Click "Next" through the installation wizard
+2. Run the "Daily Register Installer.exe"
-3. Choose the installation location (default is recommended)
+3. Follow the installation wizard
-4. Click "Install"
-5. Wait for the installation to complete
-6. Click "Finish"
-7. A shortcut will be created on the desktop
-8. Double-click the desktop shortcut to start the application
+4. Launch the application from the desktop shortcut

-### For Developers (You)
+### For Developers

 1. Clone the repository
 2. Install Python 3.6 or higher